 All 2019 survey figures are from a study that was commissioned by GWS and conducted by Toluna.
 Total sample size was 5,221 adults.
 The survey was undertaken online in June 2019.
 The figures have been weighted and are representative of Americans (aged 18+).

 The following are a few select highlights from the consumer survey results on mobile phone usage and network expectations.
 As mentioned previously, GWS’ annual consumer survey results are taken into consideration and used to determine weighting when analyzing network test results in the determination of Best Network OneScore.

 Similar to our previous surveys, making and receiving phone calls is the most common activity and considered the most important by consumers.

 Nearly one third surveyed said that they could not make a living without their mobile phone.

 Reliability vs. Speed

-Consumers find network reliability far more important than network speed.
-In fact, they consider it to be three times more important.
+Continuing the trend from our previous survey, consumers find network reliability far more important than network speed.
+In fact, they consider it to be more than twice as important.